About Melanie Brenton

-Terry is member of the NT OZ Help Foundation Advisory Group, a proactive support group providing training and wellness services to workplaces around personal health management and the promotion of choices that target mental and physical wellbeing.
+Terry is a member of the NT OZ Help Foundation Advisory Group, a proactive support group providing training and wellness services to workplaces around personal health management and the promotion of choices that target mental and physical wellbeing.

 Terry has travelled along what may seem a logical career path from completing year 12, achieving a trade, becoming a vocational teacher and managing a Training Advisory Council.
 However the pathway has many exciting twists and turns.
 The journey continues.